-Outreach Specialists are responsible for making personal and communitybased outreach contacts in their service area to increase awareness about adult education programs and resources, including GED[®] attainment, workplace literacy skills, and Integrated Education and Training.
+Outreach Specialists are responsible for making personal and community-based outreach contacts in their service area to increase awareness about adult education programs and resources, including GED® attainment, workplace literacy skills, and Integrated Education and Training.
 Specialists focus on attracting new and former students to their adult education center, increasing enrollment numbers and Measurable Skills Gains (MSGs).

-KY Adult Education Outreach Specialists, serve as the primary liaison between their adult education program and the Kentucky Adult Education's (KYAE) Recruitment and Outreach Senior Coordinator, helping promote KYAE marketing campaigns, distributing informational materials and promotional items, and educating their center on new initiatives and program details.
+KY Adult Education Outreach Specialists serve as the primary liaison between their adult education program and the Kentucky Adult Education's (KYAE) Recruitment and Outreach Senior Coordinator.
+They help promote KYAE marketing campaigns, distribute informational materials and promotional items, and educate their center on new initiatives and program details.

-Outreach Specialists represent their adult education program at various community events - career fairs, back-to-school events, professional organization meetings, community partner gatherings, secondary and postsecondary events, and other initiatives where adult students or potential service providers/partners are likely to participate.
+Outreach Specialists represent their adult education program at various community events, such as career fairs, back-to-school events, professional organization meetings, community partner gatherings, secondary and postsecondary events, and other initiatives where adult students or potential service providers/partners are likely to participate.